NickN-Eng/NickN-Eng.github.io/_posts/2025-03-10-engineering-llm-assistant.md

 The aim of this experiment was to develop a chatbot capable of providing expert-level answers regarding concrete design and assessment, comparing its effectiveness against the baseline provided by ChatGPT-4o.

-To enhance the engineering knowledge for my two test solutions, I incorporated 40+ documents relating to concrete design and assessment, including:
+To enhance the engineering knowledge for my two test solutions, I incorporated 60+ documents relating to concrete design and assessment, including:

 - Eurocodes and British Standards
 - Design guides from institutions like the IStructE and TCC
 - Technical notes on specific concrete topics such as cracking, shrinkage, and movement joints

-I posed technical questions that typically cannot be resolved with basic keyword searches, for instance:
+To evaluate each system's capacity to handle practical, nuanced queries, I posed technical questions that typically cannot be resolved with basic keyword searches, such as:

 > I am designing a concrete column using C50/60 concrete in a slab of C32/40.
 What considerations should I account for?

-I also assessed whether the LLMs could accurately interpret and apply formulas and tabular data from the provided documents by asking more analytical questions such as:
+I also assessed whether the LLMs could accurately interpret and apply formulas and tabular data from the provided documents by asking more analytical questions like:

 > For an 8x8 meter concrete slab, what thickness is required to support a residential load of 2.5 kPa, including a 50 mm screed superimposed dead load and typical service loads?